 - Accounts you’re not aware of opening: If you notice any accounts you don’t recall opening, you should contact the creditor for more information regarding the line of credit.

 - Charges you don’t remember: Charges or account totals can be reported in error.
-If charge numbers vary significantly, they can impact your credit utilization, which weighs into your overall credit score.
+If charge numbers vary significantly, they can impact your credit utilization, which factors into your overall credit score.

-- Reported late payments that you made on time: Late payments count as negative marks on your credit score and make you a higher risk when you’re being considered for new lines of credit.
+- Late payments that you made on time: Late payments count as negative marks on your credit and mark you as a higher risk when you apply for new lines of credit.

-- Reported delinquencies you’ve paid off: If you’ve paid any delinquent or late debts it might be worthwhile to send a good faith removal letter to the creditor.
+- Reported delinquencies you’ve paid off: If you’ve paid any delinquent or late debts it might be worthwhile to send a goodwill letter to the creditor.